1990: Oregon POLST Task Force Founded on Strong Guiding Principles

 2017: Oregon POLST Task Force Changes Its Name

 Effective March 2017, the Oregon POLST Task Force changed its name to the Oregon POLST Coalition, recognizing that we are here to stay.
-The Task Force was successful in its mission to develop a new method to translate patient preferences into actionable medical orders that follow patients across settings of care.
-The Coalition will continue to strengthen POLST education, technology, community involvement, and innovative research.
+After more than 25 years of development and service, members decided its name should reflect its intended permanent commitment.
+The group has been successful in its mission to develop a new method to translate patient preferences into actionable medical orders that follow patients across settings of care.
+The Coalition will continue to strengthen POLST education, technology, quality improvement, community involvement, and innovative research.

 2017: Sustainability: Improving End-Of-Life Care Now and Long into the Future